 Alternative C: Target shooting allowed on 1,007,800 acres and closure of 53,600 acres.

 Alternative D: Target shooting allowed on 1,044,300 acres and closure of 17,100 acres.

-The NRA is reviewing this plan and encourages all shooters and hunters who recreate on the lands covered by this plan to carefully review the proposed closures arrayed in the charts in Chapter 2 pages 135 and 136 to determine how these closures may affect you.
+A number of national hunting, shooting sports and wildlife conservation organizations joined in the NRA in submitting comments to the BLM on the RMP.
+To view this document click here.
+The NRA encourages all shooters and hunters who recreate on the lands covered by this plan to carefully review the proposed closures arrayed in the charts in Chapter 2 pages 135 and 136 to determine how these closures may affect you.
 In Appendix A – Figures, maps are provided showing what areas are closed to recreational shooting for each of the alternatives.